 “CIDRZ is doing great and I am happy that CAGs (Community Adherence Groups) are being given three months drug refills which addresses sustainability questions of these social structures among group members as well as guaranteeing drug availability”

-The HIV Coverage, Quality, and Impact Network (CQUIN) Director, Dr Peter Preko said this during a tour of Chilenje Level 1 Hospital where CIDRZ is implementing two differentiated service delivery models (DSD) namely Community adherence Groups (CAG) and Fast Tract for stable HIV patients.
+The HIV Coverage, Quality, and Impact Network (CQUIN) Director, Dr Peter Preko said this during a tour of Chilenje Level 1 Hospital where Centre for Infectious Disease Research in Zambia (CIDRZ) is implementing two differentiated service delivery models (DSD) namely Community Adherence Groups (CAG) and Fast Tract for stable HIV patients.

 Dr Preko and his team visited the health facility to draw lessons on the CAG model.